-This week’s online marketing news roundup is all about how to build your brand and get more visitors to your website.
+This post’s online marketing news roundup is all about how to build your brand and get more visitors to your website.
 I’ve found some helpful articles with practical ideas you can implement in your business.
 I’m also sharing a few tools that you might find handy.

 Google Tools for Market Research